-Psychology is the wide-ranging scientific study and exploration of behavior and mental processes.
-Critical thinking skills are emphasized and developed.
-Psychology courses are an excellent complement to any profession or course of training that involves human interaction.
+Psychology is the wide- ranging scientific study and exploration of behavior and mental processes.
+Critical thinking skills such as interpretation, analysis, construction and assessment of material will be emphasized and developed.

-Students should be aware that careers in the field of professional psychology typically require a master's degree or a doctoral degree, depending upon the career path selected.
+Students should be aware that careers in the field of professional psychology typically require a master's degree or doctoral degree, depending upon the career path selected.